Probate Q&A Series How can I locate a loved one’s will and initiate probate in North Carolina?

 Informal Probate

-Most estates qualify for informal administration, which moves faster and costs less than formal administration.
-To start informal probate, you must file a petition with the Clerk of Superior Court in the county where the decedent lived.
+Most estates are administered before the clerk without a contested proceeding.
+To start probate, you must apply with the Clerk of Superior Court in the county where the decedent lived.
 You’ll need:

 • The original will and any codicils.